2001 Stanley Cup Final: Game three

+Game four

-In the first period of game four, Colorado scored an early goal when Rob Blake shot the puck past Devils goalkeeper Martin Brodeur.
+In the first period of game four, Colorado scored an early goal when Rob Blake shot the puck past Devils goaltender Martin Brodeur.
 Patrik Elias and New Jersey responded when he scored a short-handed goal to even the score at one goal apiece.
 Later in the second, Avalanche centre Chris Drury scored to give the Avalanche a one-goal lead going into the third period.
 But the third period belonged to the Devils: Scott Gomez and Petr Sykora each scored a goal in the third, and Brodeur stopped every puck that went his way.
-The New Jersey offence overwhelmed the Avalanche defense as they managed 35 shots; Colorado managed only 12 shots.
+The New Jersey offence overwhelmed the Avalanche defence as they managed 35 shots; Colorado managed only 12 shots.
 New Jersey again evened the series, this time at two games apiece.